JoseMeneghetti/Rateio/README.md

 ## Thank you!

-Develop by Jose Ricardo Meneghetti Pinto.
+Developed by Jose Ricardo Meneghetti Pinto.